 A complete denture replaces natural teeth and provides support for cheeks and lips.
 Without support from dentures, facial muscles sag and make a person look older.

-How do Dentures Work?
+How do They Work?

 An immediate denture is inserted when the remaining teeth are removed.
 With immediate dentures, the denture wearer does not have to be without teeth during the healing period.
 A conventional complete denture is made and placed in the patient’s mouth after the tissues have healed.
 Healing may take several months.

-How Long do Dentures Last?
+How Long Do They Last?

 Here are Tips for Caring for Your Dentures:

 - When handling your dentures, stand over a folded towel or basin of water.
-Dentures are delicate and may break if dropped.
+They are delicate and may break if dropped.

 - Don’t let your dentures dry out.
-Place them in a denture cleanser soaking solution or in plain water when you’re not wearing them.
+Place them in a denture-cleanser soaking solution or in plain water when you’re not wearing them.
 Never use hot water, which can cause them to warp.

-- Brushing your dentures daily will remove food deposits and plaque, and help prevent them from becoming stained.
-An ultrasonic cleaner may be used to care for your dentures, but it does not replace a thorough daily brushing.
+- Brushing your dentures daily will remove food deposits and plaque and help prevent them from becoming stained.
+An ultrasonic cleaner may be used, but it does not replace a thorough daily brushing.

-- Brush your gums, tongue and palate every morning with a soft-bristled brush before you insert your dentures.
+- Brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

 - See your dentist if your dentures break, chip, crack or become loose.
-Don’t be tempted to adjust them yourself this can damage them beyond repair.
+Don’t be tempted to adjust them yourself.
+This can damage them beyond repair.